lacanoid/datalink/docs/errors.md

 ### DATALINK EXCEPTION - dl_file_new() failed

-### DATALINK EXCEPTION - Extension dblink is required for files on foreign servers
+### DATALINK EXCEPTION - dblink extension required for files on foreign servers

-### DATALINK EXCEPTION - Foreign server does not exist
+### DATALINK EXCEPTION - foreign server does not exist

 ### DATALINK EXCEPTION - Filename is NULL